Marshall McLuhan: From Cliché to Archetype (1970)

 McLuhan relates the cliché-to-archetype process to the Theater of the Absurd:

 Pascal, in the seventeenth century, tells us that the heart has many reasons of which the head knows nothing.
 The Theater of the Absurd is essentially a communicating to the head of some of the silent languages of the heart which in two or three hundred years it has tried to forget all about.
 In the seventeenth century world the languages of the heart were pushed down into the unconscious by the dominant print cliché.

-The "languages of the heart," or what McLuhan would otherwise define as oral culture, were thus made archetype by means of the printing press, and turned into cliché.
+The "languages of the heart", or what McLuhan otherwise defined as oral culture, were thus made archetype by means of the printing press, and turned into cliché.

-The satellite medium, McLuhan states, encloses the Earth in a man-made environment, which "ends 'Nature' and turns the globe into a repertory theater to be programmed."
+According to McLuhan, the satellite medium encloses the Earth in a man-made environment, which "ends 'Nature' and turns the globe into a repertory theater to be programmed."
 All previous environments (book, newspaper, radio, etc.) and their artifacts are retrieved under these conditions ("past times are pastimes").
 McLuhan thereby meshes this into the term global theater.
-It serves as an update to his older concept of the global village, which, in its own definitions, can be said to be subsumed into the overall condition described by that of the global theater.
+This updates his concept of the global village, which, in its own definitions, can be said to be subsumed into the overall condition of the global theater.

 The Global Village (1989)

 In his posthumous book, The Global Village: Transformations in World Life and Media in the 21st Century (1989), McLuhan, collaborating with Bruce R. Powers, provides a strong conceptual framework for understanding the cultural implications of the technological advances associated with the rise of a worldwide electronic network.
 This is a major work of McLuhan's as it contains the most extensive elaboration of his concept of acoustic space, and provides a critique of standard 20th-century communication models such as the Shannon–Weaver model.

 McLuhan distinguishes between the existing worldview of visual space—a linear, quantitative, classically geometric model—and that of acoustic space—a holistic, qualitative order with an intricate, paradoxical topology: "Acoustic Space has the basic character of a sphere whose focus or center is simultaneously everywhere and whose margin is nowhere."
 The transition from visual to acoustic space was not automatic with the advent of the global network, but would have to be a conscious project.
 The "universal environment of simultaneous electronic flow" inherently favors right-brain Acoustic Space, yet we are held back by habits of adhering to a fixed point of view.
 There are no boundaries to sound.
 We hear from all directions at once.
-Yet Acoustic and Visual Space are, in fact, inseparable.
+Yet Acoustic and Visual Space are inseparable.
 The resonant interval is the invisible borderline between Visual and Acoustic Space.
-This is like the television camera that the Apollo 8 astronauts focused on the Earth after they had orbited the moon.
+This is like the television camera that the Apollo 8 astronauts focused on the Earth after they had orbited the Moon.